kensho-technologies/graphql-compiler/README.rst

 Quick Overview
 --------------

-GraphQL compiler is a library that simplifies database querying and exploration by exposing one common query language written in GraphQL syntax to target multiple database backends.
+GraphQL compiler is a library that simplifies data querying and exploration by exposing one simple query language written in GraphQL syntax to target multiple database backends.
 It currently supports `OrientDB <https://graphql-compiler.readthedocs.io/en/latest/supported_databases/orientdb.html>`__. and multiple `SQL <https://graphql-compiler.readthedocs.io/en/latest/supported_databases/sql.html>`__ database management systems such as Postgresql, MSSQL and MySQl.